 Biography

-Maia is a tenant in our family team who joined Chambers on completion of her pupillage in March 2022 and specialises in public children work and family financial disputes.
+Maia is a barrister in our family team who specialises in public children law, Court of Protection work, deprivation of liberty applications and financial remedy proceedings.

-Prior to pupillage, Maia worked as a doctor for the NHS and specialised as a surgeon.
-Consequently, she is used to working within a fast-paced environment and being able to operate effectively under pressure.
-Her medical background means that she is particularly good at complex non-accidental injury cases and also Court of Protection cases that have complex medical issues.
+Prior to transferring to the Bar, Maia worked as a doctor for the NHS and specialised as a surgeon.
+Her medical background means that she is particularly good at complex non-accidental injury cases and also Court of Protection cases that have medical issues.
+She is instructed by NHS Trusts who appreciate her working knowledge of hospitals and how they work.

 Children law (public)

-Her medical background provides Maia with an advantage when it comes to non-accidental injury public law cases.
+Her medical background provides Maia with an advantage when it comes to non-accidental injury (NAI) cases.
 Reading medical notes and expert reports is second nature to her, and she immediately understands the significance of the allegations being made.
 In a recent trial, Maia was described as "fearless" in her cross-examination of one of the medical experts.
 When it comes to NAI cases, she is able to go head-to-head with practitioners who are far more senior in call years.
+She has acted in numerous NAI fact-finding hearings, the most complex of which was a 12-day trial for a 6-week old baby who had 19 fractures.
+Maia provided particular assistance to the Kings Counsel leading the case on the medical issues.

 Family finances